-Let’s talk more about how I manage the new learning activities on the shelf during week 1 and 2.
-For each theme, I create around 8 to 10 activities for my 5yo preschooler and 2 to 4 activities for my 2.5yo toddler (handy rule of thumb: plan for 1 to 2 activities for each year of age).
-All these activities will not be able to fit onto the shelf at once.
-So I set out around 5 preschooler activities and 2 toddler activities on the shelf.
-During the week, I switch out the completed activities with new ones.
+All the activities will not fit onto the shelf at once.
+I set out around 5 preschooler activities and 2 toddler activities on the shelf.
+During the week, I do an activity rotation: switching out the completed activities with new ones.

-This activity/toy rotation has worked really well for us in keeping the children engaged with the learning shelf longer and reducing cluttering on the shelf.
-The activities for older brother are on the top two spaces while the activities for little sister are at the bottom of the shelf.
+Activities for older brother are on the top two spaces while activities for little sister are at the bottom of the shelf.

 My learning activities are designed with focus on these six main learning areas: